KDAB/knut/docs/getting-started/overview.md

 ## General overview

+Knut is built to automate code modifications on a codebase.
+For many repetitive tasks, Knut aims to automate around 90% of the work, with a bit of fix-up required afterwards.
+Knut achieves this by providing high-level APIs to access and modify your code base, which can easily be scripted with JavaScript to run arbitrary transformations.
-Knut allows to automate some code modifications on a codebase.
-This allows applying some modification on multiple files at once, for example the source and header files in a C++ project.
+It is even possible to apply modifications on multiple files at once, for example the source and header files in a C++ project.

-When running knut, the first thing is to open a project, a project being just the root directory for the codebase.
-Once a project is open, knut can open one or multiple files inside the project, and run transformations on those files.
+When running Knut, the first thing is to open a project, which is just the root directory for the codebase.
+Once a project is open, Knut can open one or multiple files inside the project, and run transformations on those files.
 Transformations are defined in script files (see [writing scripts](script.md)).

-Each file open provides different API usable by the scripts, depending on the type of file:
+Each open file provides different API usable by the scripts, depending on the type of file:

 - a text file has find/replace/navigation APIs (and more...)
 - a C++ file adds block navigation, switch header/source or declaration/definition...